 - Entertainment is a product you consume.

-- Humans have things called ‘rights’ which you need professional middle-men to assert, prove, acquire or defend.
+- Humans have or need things called ‘rights’ which you need professional middle-men to assert, prove, acquire or defend.

 - You should repay your debts and you have a moral obligation to work.